njmittet/learning-kotlin/README.md

 ) : Human(id, name) {}
 ```

-Prefer using an expression body for functions with the body consisting of a single expression:
+Prefer using an expression body for functionswith the body consisting of a single expression:

 ```kt
 fun securityConfig() = mapOf(